Turinabol vs Dianabol: Which is the Better Steroid?

 We have observed Dianabol actually worsening cardiovascular performance due to it having a deleterious effect on blood lipids.
 This can also decrease the likelihood that a user will perform regular cardio, as well as negatively affecting cardio workouts (effectively reducing calorie expenditure).

 Furthermore, users are more likely to be ingesting fewer calories when cycling Turinabol, with it being viewed as a lean bulking agent, or even a cutting agent.
 Thus, a correlational relationship between fat loss and Turinabol may also exist.

 Side Effects (Safety)

 Both Turinabol and Dianabol are oral anabolic steroids and thus c-17 alpha-alkylated.
-Therefore, ALT (alanine aminotransferase) and AST (aspartate aminotransferase) enzymes will rise on both compounds—signifying liver inflammation.
+Therefore, we see ALT (alanine aminotransferase) and AST (aspartate aminotransferase) enzymes rise on both compounds—signifying liver inflammation.
+However, our liver panel results suggest Turinabol’s hepatotoxicity is less.

-However, Turinabol’s hepatotoxicity is believed to be less.
-Consequently, users sometimes report their appetite being strong on Turinabol, but reduced on Dianabol.
+Consequently, our patients sometimes report their appetite being strong on Turinabol, but reduced on Dianabol.

 This is because when the liver is overtaxed, the body’s defence mechanism is to reduce food consumption, to reduce the workload on the organ.

 Although Turinabol may be safer than Dianabol from a hepatic perspective, it is important users don’t become complacent with this fact.
 Dr. O’Connor once oversaw a patient with peliosis hepatis, as a result of taking Turinabol for up to 2 years (without a break).